emileDesmaili/emileDesmaili.github.io/_posts/2022-12-01-optim-blog.md

 model.fit(optimizer='gradient_descent')
 ```

-I will explain two very common descent methods for unconstrained optimization and implement them in python from scratch
+I will explain two very common descent methods for unconstrained optimization and implement them in python from scratch (the only libraries you need are *numpy* and *matplotlib.pyplot*)

 ### Descent methods, the general principle